 Where: Online.

 Prize: 1st place winners at the state level receive $500 US Series EE Savings Bonds per student.
-1st place regional winners receive an additional $500 in Bonds and a paid trip to the finals.
+1st place regional finalists receive an additional $500 in Bonds, while winners receive additional $1000 and a paid trip to the finals.
 1st place national winners receive an additional $3,000 in Bonds.

 You Be the Chemist